jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 ## feature identification and selection

 A nice feature of the view allows to select spectra from the score plot and the use these data to compute [STOCSY](http://dx.doi.org/10.1021/ac048630x).
-The driver peak to compute STOCSY is simple set by Alt-click on the selected spectra.
-A STOCSY trace will appear in the middle gray area that allows to identify features that belongs to the same molecules.
+The driver peak to compute STOCSY is simply set by Alt-click on the selected spectra, on the corresponding variable.
+A STOCSY trace will appear in the middle gray area that allows to identify features that belongs to the same molecule.

 <img src="/hastaLaVista/assets/stocsy.gif" alt="drawing" width="800px"/>